How to Start an Internet Pharmacy Startup Like Capsule?

 Indeed, this is the best strategic move!

 Another reason is user requirements.
-It is very boring for patients to first receive medical consultation using some other app and then use another app to order medicine.
+It is very boring for patients to first receive medical consultations using some other app and then use another app to order medicine.

 It wastes patients’ time and extends their clinical journey.
 Thus, patients always opt-in for a platform that makes them talk to healthcare providers and order medicines without switching between apps.